Nguyen Dang Minh Man

 Minh Man has not been allowed to socialize with non-political prisoners, and visits with her mother have been limited.
 She is often singled out for cruel treatment for being a political prisoner.

-Human Rights Watch demanded the release of prisoners ahead of bilateral human rights dialogues, highlighting especially the cases of those in poor health, including Minh Man.
+Human Rights Watch demanded the release of political prisoners ahead of bilateral human rights dialogues, highlighting especially the cases of those in poor health, including Minh Man.

 Stakeholder groups submitted comments on recent arrests and trials ahead of Universal Periodic Review.